SparkPost/support-docs/momentum/4/4-module-config.md

 ### <a name="module_config.test.lua"></a> Testing a Lua Module

 As of Momentum 4.4, a new test script has been added under `/opt/msys/ecelerity/docs/lua_sample.t`.
-This test serves as an example of how to use the `ec_runtests.pl` test harness to test Lua modules.
+This test serves as an example of how to use the `ec_runtests.pl` test harness to test Lua modules, as well as how to build an extension to Momentum's built-in Lua functionality.

 In order to run tests, you must have the `msys-ecelerity-devel` package installed first.
 Since the test needs to compile a module, the `msys_ecelerity_devel` package will install gcc on your system.
 It also requires the use of the `openssl-devel` package.
 The versions we used during development were `gcc-4.8.5-44` and `openssl-devel-1.0.2k-21`.

-To run the test, execute the following commands:
+To run the test, execute the following commands (`sudo` can be omitted if running as a privileged user):

 ```
 cd /opt/msys/ecelerity/docs